vaibhav2195/Nivaran-App/README.md

     * Filter and sort issues by category, status, priority, location, or date.
 * **Issue Management:**
     * View detailed issue reports submitted by citizens.
-    * Update the status of issues (e.g., "New," "Acknowledged," "In Progress," "Resolved," "Rejected").
+    * Update the status of issues (e.g.,"Acknowledged," "In Progress," "Resolved," "Rejected").
     * Assign priority to issues.
     * Add internal comments or notes for issues.
 * **Statistics & Reporting:**